JLNuijens/NOS-IRv3/README.md

 NOS-IR: Information Retrieval Executed on the Nuijens Operating System (NOS)

 Authors: S.R.
 Cromelin, J.L.
-Nuijens Nuijens Operating System Collective
+Nuijens: Nuijens Operating System Collective

 NOS-IR is the implementation framework for performing information retrieval directly on the Nuijens Operating System (NOS): a dual-hemisphere, inverse-spherical computational geometry with native resolution R = 512 and a 720° cycle.